ralfbiedert/cheats.rs/content/_index.md

 - Once the 'name' of a non-vacated variable goes out of (drop-)**scope**, the contained value is **dropped**.
     - Rule of thumb: execution reaches point where name of variable leaves `{}`-block it was defined in
-    - In detail more tricky, esp. temporaries, ...
+    - In detail more tricky, esp. temporaries, &hellip;
 - Drop also invoked when new value assigned to existing variable location.
 - In that case **`Drop::drop()`** is called on the location of that value.
     - In the example above `drop()` is called on `a`, twice on `c`, but not on `t`.